Insights Featured In

 Strategically placed content that showcases a well-crafted, strong point of view or unique insights builds authority.
 Publishing in relevant (even if niche) media boosts credibility.
 And educating your audience on relevant topics makes you indispensable.
 But to reach this thought leadership trifecta, you need editorial craft mastery – not just business intelligence.

 That’s where I come in.
 I help you develop your two biggest editorial assets: The story and the channel.
 I’ll help you turn your brand’s knowledge and proprietary insights into editorial-caliber narratives that engage readers.
-Beyond the narrative, a good editorial strategy also requires channel development: Where you should publish, how often, and how to “get in”—for media outlets outside the channels you own.
+Beyond the narrative, a good editorial strategy also requires channel development: Where you should publish, how often, and how to “get in.”

 Executing against editorial value and channel strategy allows you to build authority and reinforce your message across key platforms to the audiences you serve.